How to Keep Books for a Small Business

 - Set alerts for low stock on the system

-11. Automate accounting processes
+11. Keep all accounting processes up to date

 Automation is the new kid on the block but cannot be left out.
 Hiring clerical staff to input basic data from invoices, expense claims and other documents worked until technology advanced.
 This is now an ineffective way to populate data.